Andrew Henderson

 Expat • Nomad Capitalist Lifestyle

-44 Digital Nomad Visas to Get: The Ultimate Digital Nomad Visa List
+49 Digital Nomad Visas to Get: The Ultimate Digital Nomad Visa List

 The world has dramatically changed in the past few years thanks to the pandemic.

-Now, workers and location independent business owners everywhere realize they don’t need to stay in one place to get work done.
+Now, workers and location-independent business owners everywhere realize they don’t need to stay in one place to get work done.

-Countries, commonly tourism-dependent ones, have listened to the needs of digital nomads and introduced the now popular digital nomad visas, and more countries are jumping on the digital nomad visa bandwagon.
+Countries, generally tourism-dependent ones, have listened to the needs of digital nomads and introduced the now-popular digital nomad visas.

 What Is a Digital Nomad Visa?